codecurious-bln/emberginners-workshop/content/introduction.md

 ##### Exercise: Start and Stop a Process

-There is a program you can run to "knock at the door" of a website and check if it's currently online.
+There is a program you can run to "knock on the door" of a website and check if it's currently online.
 The program is called **ping**.
 This program has a simple terminal command that you can use to run it, also called `ping` and it can be run in your terminal window by typing the following:

 ```bash
 ping replace-this-with-the-url-of-a-website